DudeYarvie/JARVIE_16-Bit_DAC_Demo_Board/README.md

 2. Upload the controller MCU with the firmware (.ino file) in the *src* directory.
 3. Set DAC VREF, unipolar/bipolar mode and output voltage using the CMD listed in the *Software* section below.

+**Setting VREF, or the output mode via software will not set the hardware VREF or bipolar/unipolar mode.
+The jumpers need to be placed in their proper positions in order to accomplish this.**

 ## Hardware Architecture
 ### Block Diagram
 ![Demo_Board_Block_Diagram](https://github.com/DudeYarvie/JARVIE_16-Bit_DAC_Demo_Board/blob/master/Reference%20Docs/JARViE_DAC_DEMO_Block_Diagram.png)